- February 7, 2014

 In "Ethan: Meteor Hunter," players control Ethan, a rat with telekinetic powers, as he seeks revenge on his neighbor and hunts for meteorites to gain more power.
 The game features a unique blend of precision platforming and physics-based puzzles, allowing for multiple solutions and quick respawns for a challenging yet frustration-free experience.
 The game is inspired by titles such as Super Meat Boy and Braid.

-- The controls can be finicky and imprecise, leading to frustrating gameplay, especially during critical jumps and puzzle-solving moments.
+- The controls can be finicky and imprecise, leading to frustrating moments where players may die due to poor responsiveness rather than skill.

-- The difficulty spikes significantly, making it hard for players to progress without repeated attempts, which can lead to annoyance.
+- The game suffers from difficulty spikes and a lack of clear guidance, making it hard for players to progress without repeated failures.

 “Gameplay is smooth enough, but very easy and forgiving because you can teleport easily back to numerous checkpoints.”